- About Us

-When pre eclampsia is not ruled out using a PlGF based test result, the result should not be used to diagnose (rule in) pre eclampsia (see text box).
+When pre-eclampsia is not ruled-out using a PlGF-based test result, the result should not be used to diagnose (rule-in) pre-eclampsia.

-1.2 The Triage PlGF test and the Elecsys immunoassay sFlt 1/PlGF ratio, used with standard clinical assessment and subsequent clinical follow-up, show promise in helping to diagnose (rule in) pre eclampsia in women presenting with suspected pre eclampsia between 20 weeks and 34 weeks plus 6 days of gestation.
-However, there is currently insufficient evidence to recommend their routine adoption for diagnosing pre eclampsia in the NHS.
-Further research is recommended on using these tests in women with suspected pre eclampsia to rule in pre eclampsia.135
+1.2 The Triage PlGF test and the Elecsys immunoassay sFlt-1/PlGF ratio, used with standard clinical assessment and subsequent clinical follow-up, show promise in helping to diagnose (rule-in) pre-eclampsia in women presenting with suspected pre-eclampsia between 20 weeks and 34 weeks plus 6 days of gestation.
+However, there is currently insufficient evidence to recommend their routine adoption for diagnosing pre-eclampsia in the NHS.
+Further research is recommended on using these tests in women with suspected pre-eclampsia to rule-in pre-eclampsia.